BLOG

 INGENIARIUS

 INGENIARIUS is an organisation devoted to the development of mobile robotics solutions.
 Within the FEROX project, INGENIARIUS will spearhead system integration by coordinating the efforts of all the partners.
-The INGENIARIUS team is also responsible for fleet management and the development of the user interface.

 ARKTISET AROMIT – Arctic Flavours Association (AFA)

 The Arctic Flavours Association is a Finnish non-wood forest products association focused on the production and maintenance of wild berries, mushrooms, herbs, and special forest products.
 Their goal is to promote the gathering, processing, and use of natural products while also improving their quality.
-The AFA will lead the dissemination and demonstration of the FEROX project.

 Cranfield University

 Cranfield University is a specialist postgraduate institution specialising in the fields of technology and management.
 Within the FEROX project, CU will conduct human analysis, with the aim of measuring the psychological impact of the project on workers.
-Cranfield University will also be key to the ethical management of the FEROX project.

 Final Thoughts